 As a linguist (PhD) and one who has dabbled in the Bible translation process for some years, I affirm that a 'perfect' translation is impossible.
-(Indeed, a tolerably reasonable approximation is often difficult enough to achieve.)
+(Indeed, a tolerably reasonable approximation is often difficult enough to achieve-the semantic areas of the words simply do not match, or only in part.)
 It follows that any divine solicitude for the precise form of the NT Text would have to be mediated through the language of the Autographs-Greek.
 Evidently ancient Versions (Syriac, Latin, Coptic) may cast a clear vote with reference to major variants, but precision is possible only in Greek (in the case of the N.T.).
 That by way of background, but our main concern here is with the copyists.

 To copy a text by hand in a language you do not understand is a tedious exercise-it is almost impossible to produce a perfect copy (try it and see!).
 You virtually have to copy letter by letter and constantly check your place.
 (It is even more difficult if there is no space between words and no punctuation, as was the case with the N.T.
 Text in the early centuries.)
 But if you cannot understand the text it is very difficult to remain alert.
-Consider the case of P. This papyrus manuscript is perhaps the oldest (c.
+Consider the case of P66.
+This papyrus manuscript is perhaps the oldest (c.
 200) extant N.T. manuscript of any size (it contains most of John).
 It is one of the worst copies we have.
 It has an average of roughly two mistakes per verse-many being obvious mistakes, stupid mistakes, nonsensical mistakes.
 From the pattern of mistakes it is clear that the scribe copied syllable by syllable.
-I have no qualms in affirming that the person who produced P did not know Greek.
+I have no qualms in affirming that the person who produced P66 did not know Greek.
 Had he understood the text he would not have made the number and sort of mistakes that he did.